-- Premium: The amount of money you pay the insurance company for life insurance coverage.
+- Premium: The amount of money you pay the company for life insurance.

 - Beneficiary: The person who will receive The Death Benefit after the death of the insured.
 You can name anyone as your beneficiaries, like your spouse, children, aunt, or even pet.

 - Death Benefit: The amount the insurer will pay to the policy beneficiary when the insured passes away.
 This money is paid out on a tax-deferred basis.
-So, if you purchase a policy with a two-million-dollar death benefit, the insurer will pay your beneficiary two-million-dollars when you die.
+So, if you purchase a life insurance policy with a two-million-dollar benefit, the insurer will pay your beneficiary two-million-dollars when you die.

 - Policy Term: The period for which a term life policy will last.
 For instance, a ten-year term policy will expire after ten years from the date of issue unless you renew it.

 - Riders: These are extra benefits you can add to your life insurance policy to tailor it to your unique needs.
 Some riders are free, like the Term Conversion rider.
 But others, like the Waiver for Premium, require an extra payment.